Ricky Jackson and Ronnie and Wiley Bridgeman: Challenge, recanting, exoneration and release

 In June 2011 Kyle Swenson published his report on his investigation of flaws in the case against the three men, including questions about Vernon's testimony, publishing it in Cleveland Scene magazine.
 Two years later in 2013, Vernon recanted his testimony, confessing to a minister who visited him at a hospital.

 Vernon said that a friend had given him the young men's names, and he told the police he saw the slaying.
 In 2014, in a signed affidavit recanting his testimony, Vernon said he was coerced by the police into testifying against Jackson and the Bridgeman brothers.
 He said he was not close enough to see the murder, as the school bus he rode with other children was a block away from the crime scene, the Fairmount Cut-Rate on Fairhill Road (now Stokes Boulevard) in Cleveland.

 The Ohio Innocence Project has handled appeals for the three men and represented them in seeking compensation for the decades they spent in jail due to the wrongful convictions.
 During a court hearing on November 18, 2014, Vernon described the threats by detectives and the burden of guilt he had carried.
 On November 20 Cuyahoga County prosecutors filed a motion to dismiss charges against Jackson and Wiley Bridgeman.
 They were released at separate court hearings on the next day.
 When released, Jackson said he does not "hate him" (Vernon): "He's a grown man today, he was just a boy back then".
 In December 2014 Ronnie Bridgeman (who had taken the name Kwame Ajamu while still in prison) was also exonerated and his conviction was overturned.

-After his release, Jackson was awarded $1 million dollars in 2015 in compensation by the state of Ohio for his decades in prison due to the wrongful conviction.
+After his release, Jackson was awarded $1 million in 2015 in compensation by the state of Ohio for his decades in prison due to the wrongful conviction.
 In 2016 he received an additional $2.65 million settlement from the state Court of Claims, based on estimates of lost income.
 Jackson is believed to have served the longest prison term of anyone in the United States who has been exonerated.

 In April 2015, the Bridgeman brothers were awarded a combined $1.6 million in compensation for their imprisonment.
 Wiley Bridgeman was to receive $969,093, after serving 37 years, and Kwame Ajamu to get $647,578; he had served 28 years.
 In April 2016, it was announced that the Bridgeman brothers would receive an additional $4.38 million in compensation from the state.
 A judge approved the settlement that will award Wiley Bridgeman about $2.4 million and Kwame Ajamu $2 million.
 In May 2020, the city of Cleveland agreed to pay a joint $18 million deal to the three men to end their pending lawsuits.

 In April 2019, Wiley Bridgeman was charged with vehicular homicide in connection with a crash which took the life of a construction worker in University Heights, Ohio.
 Wiley Bridgeman died on June 27, 2021.

 A documentary about Ricky Jackson, Lovely Jackson, was released in 2022.